ThisIs-RJP/CA117---Boss-Task/README.md

 	- This means that you have to store all the books that EXISTS in the store in this dictionary.
 You should store it in such a way that the dictionary keeps track of the quantities of each copy.
 		Example:
 		If you have 2 copies of the book "Death Note", the dictionary should store the number of copies of "Death Note", in this case it's 2.
-- A list of all the collections in the book store. ***Decide if whether or not this list contains the collection object or the collection name!*** Although the solution I have in mind doesn't involve dictionaries, you may solve this problem using a dictionary.
+- A way to store all of  the collections in the book store. ***Decide if whether or not this list contains the collection object or the collection name!***
 - An ```assignCollection(b, c)``` function, where ```b``` is the Book object being added and ```c``` is the collection.
 If the collection ***already*** exists in bookstore, then the book should just be added to that collection.
 Otherwise, add the collection to **Note that both book and collection are already created before hand**
 	```
 	c1 = Collection("Manga")